malramsay64/phd-thesis/03_Dynamics/results.md

 ![Summary of comparisons
 ](../Projects/Dynamics/figures/ratio_comparison.svg){width=80% #fig:ratio_comparison}

-- valid measure of relaxation
-    - comparable to traditional quantities

 ### Heterogeneities in Molecular Relaxations

-- Distribution of relaxation times
+One of the benefits of describing relaxation times for each individual molecule is it provides methods of probing the distribution of timescales over which these processes occur.
+This provides methods of understanding the effect of unusually slow events on the overall dynamics.

+The distribution of the last passage time $\tau_L$ is given in @fig:relaxation_distribution.
+As the temperature drops,
+the proportion of relaxations
+which are far longer than the mean increases, which results in raising the mean.

 ![Histogram displaying the distribution of the relaxation times for the last passage time.](../placeholder_figure.png){width=80% #fig:relaxation_distribution}

-The molecular relaxation quantities also provide a method to calculate the dynamic heterogeneities.
+It is possible to measure
-By finding the ratio between the arithmetic mean and the harmonic mean of each molecules relaxation we can find the degree of heterogeneities $\alpha_M$
+the deviation of these relaxations from Gaussian by finding the ratio between the arithmetic mean and the harmonic mean of each molecules relaxation.
+Giving a metric for the dynamic heterogeneities $\alpha_M$

 $$ \alpha_M = \frac{\langle \tau \rangle}{\left\langle \tau^{-1} \right\rangle^{-1}} $$